Mattsi-Jansky/recipes/daal-tomato-and-lentil.md

 =========

  * Try with lime juice and tomatoes
- * Try Cocnut oil instead of Ghee?
+ * Try coconut oil instead of Ghee?
  * Try adding mushrooms
  * Try toasting the cumin/mustard seeds- "pan on low/medium heat, keep them gently moving about for a minute or so.
 When the kitchen smells heavenly, you're done."
    * https://www.seriouseats.com/2010/04/how-to-toast-spices-slideshow.html